mennatabuelnaga/seda-rust/README.md

 ### ENV

-Seda configuration uses the following ENV variables if they exist.
+SEDA configuration uses the following ENV variables if they exist.

 **NOTE**: You can use a `.env` file to overwrite the env variables more easily.~~~